 2004 is big step, a rebirth.
 I finally find my way out of a toxic relationship.
 Shortly after, I am diagnosed with breast cancer.
 Under shock, I bump into yoga for the first time ever.
 I take the class of Aline Frati, a yoga teacher in Paris who has been teaching for almost 40 years.
 Aline’s completely unique yoga practice, which is gentle and deep all at the same time, immediately resonates with me.
 I become aware that suppressed emotions always find their way in the body.
 Aline helps me heal and reconnect with my passion for movement, for dancing and for the arts.
 I change my nutrition, I take time to live, walk in the parks, dance…

 One day, Aline tells me I am ready to teach yoga.
 From that day on, I know there is no way back to the sanitized corporate life.

-I met my husband, an American who lived in Atlanta, Georgia.
-In 2006, I made the big move across the Atlantic, in Atlanta.
-I graduated as a yoga teacher and as a yoga therapist while also training in Gestalt therapy, a form of therapy based on self-awareness.
+I meet my husband.
+He is American and lives in Atlanta, GA.
+In 2006, I make the big move across the Atlantic, in Atlanta.
+I train as a yoga therapist and in Gestalt therapy, a form of therapy based on self-awareness.

 I am an IAYT-Certified (C-IAYT) Yoga Therapist with the International Association of Yoga Therapists, and a Registered Yoga Teacher (RYT 500) with Yoga Alliance.
 The yoga therapy components of my teaching are based on my IAYT certification, not derived from my status as an RYT 500 with Yoga Alliance Registry.